Sensory Evoked Potentials Studies

 - You will be seated a few feet away from a screen.

-- Electrodes will be placed on your scalp over the areas of the brain responsible for interpreting visual stimuli.
+- A healthcare professional will place electrodes on your scalp over the areas of the brain responsible for interpreting visual stimuli.

 - You will be asked to focus your gaze on the center of the screen.